 - LOGIN

-- SUPERUSER

 - CONNECT (on all databases)

 - SELECT (on all databases)

-The SUPERUSER privilege is required in order to make use of administration functions through the Foglight console.
-Usage of the functions is restricted to Foglight users who have been granted the "PostgreSQL Administrator" role.
+The SUPERUSER or relevant privilege is required in order to make use of various administration functions and requesting some explain plans through the Foglight console, if enabled in the agent.
+A separate user can be provided to the agent to perform those functions exclusively.
+Usage of these functions is restricted to Foglight users who have been granted the "PostgreSQL Administrator" role.